What else can you do with your GPS-Receiver when you are bored? Besides geocaching, stomping signs in corn fields and

 This idea is not completely new.
 But here I can offer a DIY-program for everyone who possesses a GPS with NMEA-output.

-For being able to calculate its own position a GPS has to know the positions of the sattelites in their orbit at least as precise as it wants to get its own position.
+For being able to calculate its own position coordinates a GPS receiver has to know the positions of the satelites in their orbits at least as precise as it wants to get its own position.
 So it knows

 their position in the sky.
 En passant the GPS measures the signal strength with which each satellite is read.
-These both spices together are sufficient to image the surrounding
+These both ingedients are sufficient to image the surrounding

-in the "light" of the satellites.
-The absorption, reflection, refraction and diffraction of the microwaves by objects between satellite and receiver allows a view with "hyperspectral"
+in the microwave "light" of the satellites.
+The reduction in power by absorption, reflection, refraction and diffraction of the microwaves by objects between satellite and receiver allows a view with "hyperspectral"

 vision.

-Most GPS-gadgets offer a serial port that can deliver data in the so-called NMEA-format to an external computer.
+Most GPS-devices offer a serial port that can deliver data in the so-called NMEA-format to an external computer.
 In the wealth of information that is broadcasted repeatitively over

-NMEA is a list of the currently potentially "visible" satellites (GPGSV sentence) and their respective signal strength (SNR-signal/noise ratio).
+NMEA is a list of the currently potentially "visible" satellites (GPGSV sentence) and their respective signal strength (SNR-signal to noise ratio).

 I have knitted here a program in Delphi that can receive and process such a NMEA-data stream.
-For experimenting with this program set the output format of your GPS to NMEA which is
+To use this program with your GPS-receiver set the output format to NMEA which is

 standardized to the parameters 4.8kBaud, 8bit, no parity, one stopbit.

 The delivered range of values for SNR is most probably different for the broad variety of GPS-devices.
-My etrex vista delivers with possible reception values between 34 and 51 or 0
+My etrex vista delivers reception values between 34 and 51 or 0

 if no reception is possible.
-To end up with smooth grayscale images despite of this jump I substract 30 from all values (besides 0).
-Who wants to can send me NMEA-logs of other
+To end up with smooth grayscale images despite of this gap in value range I substract 30 from all values (besides 0).
+Who likes to do so can send me NMEA-logs of other

 devices for that I can learn about the possible range of values.

-This way for instance lookes the panorama from the vantage point of my balcony rail, on which I laid my GPS for that fun.
+The next image, for instance, shows how the panorama lookes like from the vantage point of my balcony rail, on which I laid my GPS for that experiment.

 If I let record my program the trails of the sats for 2 days it delivers that corresponding image:

 together.
-The order of directions from left to right is N-E-S-W-N. The trails of the sats generally start just 5° above horizon, this is an arbitrary threshold defined by the
+The order of directions from left to right is N-E-S-W-N. The trails of the sats generally start just 5° above horizon, this seems to be an arbitrary threshold defined by the

 GPS receiver to accout for the increasing TOF uncertainty caused by the long way through athmosphere.
 I have drawn the horizon and the 5° line also in the classical panorama.

-Through the NMEA protocoll the position of the satellits is only transmitted with 1° resolution, for higher resolution I could add in the future an interpolation of positions or
+Through the NMEA protocoll the position of the satellites is only transmitted with 1° resolution, for higher resolution I could add in the future an interpolation of positions or

 a direct calculation from almanach data.